Where to buy the best Christmas turkeys - The Field

 Whole free range bronze turkey, Copas Turkeys

-Now in its 58th year, Copas Traditional Turkeys are a truly family business, loved by some of Britain’s best butchers, farm shops, delis and food halls as well as a loyal following of home delivery and farm gate customers.
+Copas Traditional Turkeys are a truly family business, loved by some of Britain’s best butchers, farm shops, delis and food halls as well as a loyal following of home delivery and farm gate customers.
 They continue to use the same values and artisan methods, believing that the best turkey has a long life and room to roam.
 They also continue to use age old production processes, including hand plucking and game hanging.
-Copas Turkeys have whole turkeys, breast roasts, crowns, turkey legs, stuffed whole turkeys and stuffed breast roasts available.
+Their whole Bronze turkey comes in a box with giblets, herbs, a handy receipt leaflet and pop-up timer.

-Price: for a whole free range bronze turkey, prices start at £89 for 4kg
+Price: for a whole turkey, prices start at £60

 Buy: online at www.copasturkeys.co.uk